clpsych/shared_task/README.md

 - A `.tgz` of all these together is perfectly fine.

 ##Scores returned by March 20
-- Glen will reply to your mail with the resultant score files.
+- Your scores will be posted on the clpsych website and available for download, a link will be circulated to the page with all the downloads.
+- For anonymity, we will strip the institution name when posting the data.
+Our example above, `JohnsHopkins_WhimsicalRandomnessClassifier_3_PvD.csv` would be posted as `WhimsicalRandomnessClassifier_3_PvD_scores.csv`

-##Required in Glen's inbox by March 27
+##Required in the conference submssion site by March 27
 - Contributing authors from the institution.
 - A 2-8 page PDF description of the system (which we put through a light peer review process).

-##Notification of Changes by April 3
+##Notification of changes by April 3
 - We will lightly peer review the papers and may request some changes.

-##Required in Glen's inbox by April 10
+##Required in the conference submission site by April 10
 - Camera ready versions of the paper (PDF, in the format required by the workshop).

 If you have any questions, please don't hesitate to contact Glen: coppersmith--at--jhu--.--edu